ettore-galli/micropython-pwm-led/README.md

 * Micropython is only needed on the device
 * You need a tool to upload your source to the device, like mpremote (see below)
-* You need stubs only to take advantage of autocompletion and syntax check, but not for the actual micropython program to run on the device.
+* You need stubs only to take advantage of autocompletion and linting, but not for the actual micropython program to run on the device.

 ### References